johnalison/WorkingPhilosophy/BookNotes/ElephantInBrain.md

 - The magic of nonverbal communication is that it allows us to pursue illicit agendas, even ones that require coordinating with other people, while minimizing the risk of being attacked, accused, gossiped about, and censured for norm violations.
 This is one of the reasons we're strategically unaware of our own body language, and its helps explain why we're reluctant to teach it to children.

+#ShouldTeachKids #KnowReality #WhoWeAre

 - Laughter is an involuntary social behavior.
-  - Speaker laugh more than listeners
+  - Speakers laugh more than listeners
   - Laughter is a form of active communication

 - People are profoundly ignorant about laughter's meaning and purpose.